mouricedevs/file-uploader/README.md

 ### Features:
 - Upload All File Types Except (.exe, .scr, .cpl, .doc*, .jar)
 - Upload Upto 200Mbs of File size
+- Returns File URL(Link)
 - Files uploaded do not expire so keep calm😊

+### NB: The backened functiuonality of this repo is private....

 ---